Lucy Stanton (abolitionist): Personal life and activism

 Stanton and Day had a daughter, Florence Day, born in 1858.
 Shortly after her birth, Day abandoned his wife and child, leaving for England.
 Stanton successfully received a divorce from Day in 1872.

-Following Day's abandonment, Stanton worked as a seamstress in Cleveland, while continuing her activism.
-Her affiliation with the Cleveland Freedmen's Aid Society led to her being sent first to Georgia in 1866 and then to Mississippi, both to teach newly freed slaves.
+Following Day's abandonment, Stanton worked as a seamstress in Cleveland while continuing her activism.
+The divorce however would have repercussions for Stanton.
+In 1864, correspondence between two supporters of Stanton would indicate that she was denied acceptance into a missionary program aimed to help freed African Americans in the south because of her status as an independent parent.
+At the time, this status paired with her race was seen as taboo.
+After this debacle, she ended up joining a different group for the same type of work at the Cleveland Freedmen's Aid Society.
+Her affiliation with them led to her being sent first to Georgia in 1866 and then to Mississippi, both to teach newly freed slaves.
 While in Mississippi, Stanton met, and then in 1878 married, Levi Sessions.
 The couple moved to Tennessee where Stanton continued to be a supporter of women's and African Americans' rights by working with organizations such as the Women's Relief Corps, the Order of Eastern Star, the Women's Christian Temperance Union, and the African Methodist Episcopal Church.

 After the death of her mother in 1900, Stanton moved to Los Angeles.
 In 1904, with the assistance of black church and club women, she established the Sojourner Truth Industrial Club as a "safe refuge" for the hundreds of black working women migrating to the city.
 The club sought to promote the guidance and development of young African-American women.

 Stanton died in Los Angeles, California, on February 18, 1910, at the age of 78 and was buried in Angelus-Rosedale Cemetery.